neos/doctools/TheDefinitiveGuide/PartIII/PropertyMapping.rst

   property of the original person.

 Here, you see that we can also set associations using the Property Mapper.

-.. warning:: This will change after FLOW3 1.0.0 beta1

 Configuring the Conversion Process
 ==================================